Turn off the Violence

 The White Ribbon Campaign at George Mason occurs each fall during Turn Off the Violence Week.
 White ribbons are given out with attached information promoting awareness among men on the Mason campus.
 This campaign enlists the support of fraternities, student athletes, and other groups to raise awareness of the impact men can have on stopping violence.
 The White Ribbon Campaign will be going on throughout the week.
 To pick up a white ribbon for yourself or a friend, come to the Grove outside of Harris Theater and Sub 1 Monday through Thursday, October 6-9th between 11:00 and 2:00 or stop by the WAVES office during normal business hours.

-RSVP and join us on October 7, 2014 at 5:30pm in the Hub Ballroom as we assemble hundreds of “Fear 2 Freedom” (F2F) after-care kits which are an essential element to healing provided for those affected by sexual assault, child abuse, domestic violence, and sex trafficking.
-The F2F kits we assemble at Mason will be distributed to our very own Student Health Services, Wellness, Alcohol and Violence Education Services, and local area hospitals in Fairfax and Prince William counties.
+On October 7th, 2014, Mason assembled hundreds of “Fear 2 Freedom” (F2F) after-care kits which are an essential element to healing provided for those affected by sexual assault, child abuse, domestic violence, and sex trafficking.
+The F2F kits assembled at Mason were distributed to our very own Student Health Services, Wellness, Alcohol and Violence Education Services, and local area hospitals in Fairfax and Prince William counties.

 Take Back the Night